cse-chalmers-gu-python/chalmers-advanced-python/labs/lab3/README.md

 - every edge `(a, b)` of the original graph is multiplied to edges `((a, line), (b, line))` for every `line` that serves both `a` and `b`
 - edges are added between all vertices that have the same `stop`
 - distances and transfer time between different stops are the same as in the original graph
-- a special change distance and change time is added between vertices that have the same stop but different times, e.g. 20 metres and 10 minutes respectively
+- a special change distance and change time is added between vertices that have the same stop but different lines, e.g. 20 metres and 10 minutes respectively

 ## Task 2: Data validation